usds/case-issue-api/docs/README.md

 See see (SampleDataConfig)[src/main/java/gov/usds/case_issues/config/SampleDataConfig.java] for more insight.

+## Updateing a dependency

+1. Update dependency in (build.grade)[build.grade]
+2. Update the lock file with `./gradlew dependencies --write-locks`
+3. Rebuild the project with `./gradlew build`

 ## Exploring the API

 The API is divided into two distinct sections: one under the `resources` tree, which is